 Is your health insurer on this list?
 Act now

 If you have health insurance with one of the below funds, your extras benefits will reset on 1 January and what you haven't used will be gone.

 How much money could you be leaving on the table?

 Extras health insurance usually only pays a portion of your costs, so we're not recommending you go out and get treatments for things you don't need, because it will still cost you.

 But if, for example, you've put off going to the physiotherapist to get treatment for your back pain, or you haven't been to the dentist all year, now is a good time to go – especially if you might need longer term or expensive treatment, as your benefits will stretch further.

 Typical health insurance benefits per service

 How much you get back for each treatment depends on your policy, but these are median figures:

-On average you'll get about $250 for prescription glasses or contact lenses a year, with benefit limits ranging from $100 up to $600 on some premium policies.
-That often fully covers the cost for single vision specs, but if you need multifocals (which correct both near and far vision problems), you can be out of pocket by hundreds of dollars.
+On average you'll get about $250 a year for prescription glasses or contact lenses, with benefit limits ranging from $100 up to $600 on some premium policies.
+That often fully covers the cost for single vision specs, but if you need multifocals (which correct both near and far vision problems) you can be out of pocket by hundreds of dollars.

-To double your benefit and reduce your out-of-pocket costs, check if your health fund lets you claim for lenses in the old year and frames in the new year.
+To double your benefit and reduce your out-of-pocket costs, check whether your health fund will let you claim for lenses in the old year and frames in the new year.